CRCHUM-Epilepsy-Group/emfit-logging/README.md

   - ``REDCAP_API_URL``: The URL to the REDCap API.
 Usually, is it the web domain with ``/api/`` at the end.
   - ``REDCAP_EVENT_NAME``: In the case of a longitudinal study, the event name in which the instrument is located.
 If the study is not longitudinal, it can be left blank as the code will not use it anyway.
   - ``REDCAP_FILE_FIELD``: The variable name of the field used to upload the file to.
 This needs to be a field in an instrument/form set to accept a file upload.
   - ``REDCAP_RECORD_ID``: The Record ID specific to the patient, in REDCap.
 This is probably the only configuration setting that will need to be modified regularly as new patients are admitted.
+If the ID has leading zeros, it needs to be entered as a string, otherwise an integer works.
+- ``slack``: Contains the Slack configuration (optional);
+  - ``WEBHOOK_URL``: A URL to a Slack App Webhook.
+This will send a message with the hostname and timestamp of the alarm to the designated Slack channel.

 ## Python Configuration
 The project needs Python >=3.11 to work, as well as the packages listed in ``requirements.txt``.